zenml-io/zenml/docs/book/deploying-zenml/zenml-cloud/get-started.md

 ## Step 2: Automatic tenant creation

 Upon completing the sign-up process, you will gain access to a free trial period lasting for 30 days.
-During this trial, a ZenML tenant will be automatically created for you.
-This setup process typically takes a few minutes to complete, and once it's ready, you will receive an email notification.
+You will have access to a ZenML tenant (automatically created for you behind the scenes) for the duration of this trial period.
+This setup process typically takes a few minutes to complete, and once it's ready you will receive an email notification.
 This will mark the beginning of your 30-day trial, allowing you to explore and experience the benefits of ZenML's features firsthand.

 <figure><img src="../../.gitbook/assets/Screenshot 2023-07-28 at 15.46.34.png" alt=""><figcaption></figcaption></figure>